Khushil-Dave/ddf-portfolio/README.md

 → Moreover,this happens because the LED is ON for a longer time within each cycle as the duty cycle increases.
 → As well as,this relationship is proportional: higher duty cycle → higher average power → brighter LED.
-→ As i understand,both methods control LED brightness, but dimmable LED circuit (potentiometer) uses analog voltage control, while PWM uses rapid switching.So, PWM is more efficient.
+→ As i understand,both methods control LED brightness, but potentiometer uses analog voltage control, while PWM uses rapid switching.So, PWM is more efficient.

 B) In terms of Frequence:
 <p align="center">